ryantd42/NY-Legislative-Git/2023/S4501B-2023/bill.md

  highest  number  of  times  the equipment was used on any [incarcerated] individual DETAINED IN, COMMITTED TO, WORKING IN, OR VISITING THE FACIL- ITY, with corresponding exposure levels; and
   § 3.
-This act shall take effect on the  same  date  and  in  the  same manner  as  section 1 of part LL of chapter 56 of the laws of 2023 takes effect; provided however,  that  the  amendments  to  subdivision  6  of section  3502 of the public health law made  by  sections one and two of this act shall not affect the repeal of such subdivision and  shall  be deemed  repealed  therewith.
-Effective immediately, the addition, amend- ment and/or repeal of any rule or regulation necessary for the implemen- tation  of this  act on its effective date are authorized to be made and completed on or before such effective date.
+This act shall take effect immediately;  provided  however,  that the amendments to subdivision 6 of section 3502 of the public health law made  by  sections one and two of this act shall not affect the repeal of such subdivision and  shall be deemed repealed  therewith.
+Effective immediately,  the addition, amendment and/or repeal of any rule or regu- lation necessary for the implementation  of this  act on  its  effective date are authorized to be made and completed on or before such effective date.